Skip to main content

 Tapiocaria

-There are many reasons for a gluten-free or low-gluten diet.
-Be it intolerances or a simple life-style decision.
-Finding gluten-free options in restaurants can sometimes be difficult.
-That's why we've put together 11 tips for gluten-free food spots in Berlin
+There are many reasons for following a gluten-free or low-gluten diet, whether due to intolerances or simply as a lifestyle choice.
+Finding gluten-free options in restaurants can sometimes be tricky.
+That’s why we’ve put together 11 tips for places to eat in Berlin that mainly offer gluten-free options:

 Essen und Trinken

-Berlin's first completely gluten- and lactose-free Italian restaurant opened its doors on 14 February.
-Authentic Italian dishes are on the menu - with no compromises, of course.
-The cuisine is therefore suitable for everyone.
-You can also look forward to a good selection of vegan dishes.
+Trattoria Senza is Berlin’s first completely gluten- and lactose-free Italian restaurant.
+The menu features authentic Italian dishes – naturally without compromising on flavour.
+The cuisine is therefore perfect for everyone.
+You can also look forward to a great selection of vegan dishes.

 Where: Hannoversche Straße 1, Mitte